Raja Ampat Snorkeling Tour, Feb, 2017 Trip Report

 After several days of snorkeling different island groups near Misool we headed north towards the islands of Batanta and Waigeo.
 Gentle currents around the entire area made our snorkels easy to navigate while still providing just enough flow for the innumerable planktivorous fishes and filter-feeding organisms plenty of food.
 Among the daily vibrant menagerie of marine fauna, we were able to enjoy close encounters with tasseled wobbegong, seahorses, a multitude of nudibranchs, turtles, schools of blackfin barracuda, and even a well-camouflaged sargassumfish.

 All in all, this was a truly spectacular adventure made even better by the fantastic and inquisitive group of snorkelers who joined Coral Triangle Adventures.
 The only thing difficult about this Raja Ampat trip was trying, periodically, to get people out of the water!
-We can’t wait to get back to this amazing area again!
+Thanks for reading our Feb 2017 trip report, we can’t wait to get back to this amazing area again!